k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- B: Data masking to hide real data during development or QA phases.

 \- C: Encryption of all micro-databases (LUI) created at any time.
+A different master key is used for each LUI, meaning if you managed to access one LUI it doesn't give you the ability to access all other LUIs.

 \- D: Encryption of part of an LUI according to specifications provided by the LU designer.